serializingme/website-content/content/post/2016-01-23-titan-quest-invincibility-cheat.md

 {{< youtube class="ratio ratio-16x9 mb-3" id="tluOw6sOkl4" >}}

-The library can be injected multiple times, as it will return the unsuccessful load status, leading Windows to unload it from the process memory (this will only happen if the library is injected using the `LoadLibrary/CreateRemoteThread` method).
+The library can be injected multiple times, as it will return the unsuccessful load status, leading Windows to unload it from the process memory (this will only happen if the library is injected using the `CreateRemoteThread` on `LoadLibrary` method).

 Cheers x)